Herlock Sholmes (Ace Attorney): Backstory

 Two months later, Sholmes learns that the reason his "violin" hasn't been working was that he had mistakenly taken a viola when leaving the pawn shop he had left it at, shortly after which point he meets pickpocket Gina Lestrade, whom he invites over for dinner.
 Later, Gina goes missing, and Sholmes goes back to the pawn shop to find her where he is shot by the intruding Skulkin brothers and hospitalized at St. Synner's Hospital.
 During a subsequent trial for the pawn shop owner's murder, for which Gina is accused, Sholmes escapes from the hospital and enters the courtroom disguised as a bailiff, where he delivers some vital evidence to Ryunosuke that is used to expose the true culprit.
-After the trial, the disguised Sholmes congratulates Gina, with neither Ryunosuke or Tobias Gregson recognising him, to which Iris informs him that he doesn't have as much "presence" as he thinks he does.
+After the trial, the disguised Sholmes congratulates Gina, with neither Ryunosuke nor Tobias Gregson recognising him, to which Iris informs him that he doesn't have as much "presence" as he thinks he does.

 Six months later, a near-bankrupt Sholmes is recruited by Esmerelda Tusspells to act as a wax figure at her wax museum in order to increase falling attendance, and investigate the disappearance of the wax figure of The Professor.
 After the wax figure is mysteriously returned in a headless state the following day, Sholmes is confronted by Ryunosuke and Susato over Asogi still being alive.
 While Sholmes admits his actions, he only gives a vague reasoning as to his motives.
-In a subsequent investigation, Sholmes manages to find the missing head alongside a bomb, which he identifies as identical one to one which had exploded at the Great Exhibition, where Odie Asman had been murdered; at a subsequent trial, Sholmes assists Ryunosuke in exposing Head Coroner Courtney Sithe as the murderer.
+In a subsequent investigation, Sholmes manages to find the missing head alongside a bomb, which he identifies as identical to one which had exploded at the Great Exhibition, where Odie Asman had been murdered; at a subsequent trial, Sholmes assists Ryunosuke in exposing Head Coroner Courtney Sithe as the murderer.
 Sometime later, Sholmes decides to join the Red-Headed League in an attempt to earn money for rent by artificially dyeing his hair red.
 However, after being recognized and deducing the league to be a scam, he turns the same artists over to Scotland Yard.